Vask6/Metodo_NR/README.md

 The program have a pre-defined equation: e^(x) + x

 # how to use?
-1-execute the program
+'1-execute the program /n
-2-input your first value
+2-input your first value /n
-3-run the program
+3-run the program'

 # Language
 Python